 How employees can foster positive working relationships

-To increase workplace happiness, companies should sponsor:
+To improve workplace relationships, companies should sponsor:

-- Increased peer-to-peer training opportunities.
+- Increased peer-to-peer appreciation opportunities

-- The development of brand ambassadors.
+- The development of brand ambassadors

 1. Increasing training